Essential Notices and Publications on Debt Collection from the Consumer Financial Protection Bureau

 - Wants the debt collector to stop any and all contact: Consumers have the right to tell a debt collector to stop all communication.
-It is important, however, to note that stopping contact from a debt collector does not cancel the debt or prohibit the collector from potentially pursuing other remedies, such as filing a lawsuit.
+It is important to note that stopping contact from a debt collector does not cancel the debt or prohibit the collector from potentially pursuing other remedies, such as filing a lawsuit.
 View the "stop contact" letter.

 The Bulletin, issued on September 4, 2013, specifically addresses furnishers’ obligations to “review all relevant information” they receive in connection with disputes forwarded by CRAs.
 Collection agencies are considered to be furnishers.

-The chart names the heads of divisions within the CFPB and gives an idea of how the agency is structured (current as of October 1, 2013)
+The chart names the heads of divisions within the CFPB and gives an idea of how the agency is structured (current as of March 2017)